Bhumbra/DeepNodal/QUICKSTART.md

 Residual networks are conceptually simple yet many ResNet coding examples are long and far from straightforward.
-This runs counter to DeepNodal philosophy, and in examples/cifar10_wide_resnet, a fully featured wide ResNet example is provided that includes a dynamic model design, multiple learning rate regimens, and a checkpoint saver/loader.
+This runs counter to DeepNodal philosophy, and in examples/cifar10_wide_resnet, a fully featured wide ResNet example is provided that includes a dynamic model design, multiple learning rate schedules, and a checkpoint saver/loader.
 And this is all performed by a single program file with less than 150 lines of code!
 Most of coding features you will be familiar with from the examples above but there are some additional features here.